What is the Weather Like in Vanuatu in September?

 September is an ideal time to explore Vanuatu, with fewer tourists and warm, dry weather making outdoor activities especially enjoyable.

 Start your journey on Efate LINK#D017, the most accessible island and home to the capital, Port Vila.
-Here, you can stroll along picturesque waterfronts, explore vibrant local markets and hike trails through lush forests with stunning coastal views.
-Beautiful beaches and hidden coves provide perfect spots for swimming, snorkelling and soaking up the sun.
+Here, you can stroll along picturesque waterfronts, explore vibrant local markets and go horse trekking along the beaches.
+Plus, don't miss Fest Napuan, which is Vanuatu's largest music festival.

-If your schedule allows, visiting both Efate and an outer island gives a complete picture of Vanuatu's diversity, from bustling towns to remote paradise.
+If your schedule allows, we've found that visiting both Efate and an outer island gives you the complete picture of Vanuatu's incredible diversity.

-Learn more about where to go in The Best Islands & Provinces to Visit in Vanuatu LINK#TT022.
+Learn more about where to go in The Best Islands & Provinces to Visit in Vanuatu.

 September Packing List for Vanuatu